neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ## Getting Started

 Datashuttle provides a Python API and cross-platform command line interface (CLI).
-In this guide examples will be down using the command line, but corresponding methods can be found in the [API Reference](https://datashuttle.neuroinformatics.dev/pages/api_index.html).
+In this guide examples will be shown using the command line, but corresponding methods can be found in the [API Reference](https://datashuttle.neuroinformatics.dev/pages/api_index.html).

 The first thing to do when using DataShuttle is to setup a new project on a *local* machine.